 What to do and see in London Bridge

 As the tallest building in western Europe, The Shard dominates the London Bridge skyline.
-For incredible vistas of London and beyond, head to The View from The Shard on levels 68-72.
+For incredible vistas of London and beyond, head to The View from The Shard on levels 68 to 72.

-Then it's just a short stroll across the road from London Bridge Station to Borough Market, the UK’s oldest food market.
-Open Thursday to Saturday, the market has more than 100 traders selling a variety of artisan cakes, cheese, meat, fish, vegetables and breads.
+Then it's just a short stroll across the road from London Bridge station to Borough Market, the UK’s oldest food market.
+Open from Monday to Saturday, the market has a huge variety of traders selling artisan cakes, cheese, meat, fish, vegetables, breads and more.

-Next to the market discover the oldest Gothic church in London, Southwark Cathedral.
+Next to the market, you can discover the oldest Gothic church in London, Southwark Cathedral.

 Then hop aboard HMS Belfast, Europe’s only surviving WWII big gun warship – but don’t tire yourself out, as there are nine decks in total!
-Bring a naval operation to life with simulated radars in the Operation Room and feel the heat of the battle in the Gun Turret Exhibitions.
+Bring a naval operation to life with simulated radars in the Operationa Room and feel the heat of the battle in the Gun Turret Experience.

 Further downstream, step inside Tower Bridge to find out how the world-famous bridge works, and venture out along the glass-floor walkway to admire the stunning views over London.